Weddings at Union Congregational Church

 The pastor will meet with you at least twice, get to know you as a couple, help you plan a ceremony, explain the church’s policy about photography, flowers and decorations.
 He will lead you through a rehearsal, and officiate at your wedding service.

-The parlor and Fellowship Hall may be used for receptions following the service.
-The kitchen is available (please see fee chart) for preparing refreshments, or you may arrange outside catering.
+The parlor, Fellowship Hall, and kitchen may be used for receptions following the service.
+The church’s hospitality committee can arrange light refreshments, or you may arrange catering on your own.

 The church is accessible to persons in wheelchairs.
 First-floor bathrooms are also accessible.

-There is a sound system, with “Walkman-type” audio enhancement.
-The service can be recorded to CD.
+There is a sound system with “Walkman-type” audio enhancement.
+The service can be recorded.

 If you wish to use the commercial-style kitchen or Fellowship Hall, please ask for additional information.